Coverdells and Custodial Accounts

-In tax year 2015, for children younger than 19 or younger than 24 if a full-time student, the first $1,050 of unearned income is tax-free.
+In tax year 2018, for children younger than 19, or younger than 24 if a full-time student, the first $1,050 of unearned income is tax-free.
 The next $1,050 in unearned income is taxed at the child's federal tax rate, as is earned income over $1,050.
-Unearned income over $2,100 is taxed at the custodian's federal tax rate.
-To learn more about the tax rules for children, you should read IRS Publication 929: Tax Rules for Children and Dependents .
+Starting in 2018, pursuant to the Tax Cuts and Jobs Act, unearned income above $2,100 is taxed at the rates that apply to trusts and estates.
+Rates range from 10 percent for income up to $2,550, to a 37 percent rate for income above $12,501.
+To learn more about the tax rules for children, you should read IRS Publication 929: Tax Rules for Children and Dependents.

 As with Education Savings Accounts, your investing options are virtually limitless.
 Nor are there any contribution or income limitations.
 In addition, withdrawals can be used for any purpose, not just qualified education expenses, without penalty.